Miss West Sound’s Outstanding Teen Representatives

 Reyna is a student at North Kitsap High School and plays volleyball and softball.
 She also loves to spend her free time playing music, specifically the piano and guitar.
 Through her Social Impact Initiative, which is focused around helping kids with disabilities, Reyna hosts Challenger Camps.
 These camps offer kids with special needs, the opportunity to learn and play softball and baseball.

-Reyna has won almost $ 2,000 during her participation in the MAO.
+Reyna has earned almost $ 4,700 during her participation in the MAO.

 2023 – Cecelia Sanchez